 As your pets age, they’ll also need more care from the vet.
 If you’ve been taking them to the vet regularly as they grew up and paid for these expenses with a routine care plan, then your pet and wallet will both be healthier for it.
 By the time they are considered senior, your regular insurance policy can cover other costs associated with old age.
 This is why many providers recommend a combination of a standard pet insurance policy and routine care supplemental plan.
 It will save you money in the long run.

 As you can see, having pet insurance for dogs and/or pet insurance for cats along with a routine care plan is an essential part of improving their quality of life.
 From the tiniest puppies and kittens to our lovely senior companions, routine care for pets is an essential supplement to broader health insurance that can cover them throughout their entire lives.
 Not only does this help keep them in their best health, but it also gives pet parents the peace of mind that many of the costs typical pet insurance plans don’t cover can be alleviated.

 Features No One Takes Advantage Of

-Not as many pet owners take advantage of all that routine care coverage has to offer.
+Not as many pet owners take advantage of all that routine pet care coverage has to offer.
 As we mentioned earlier, there are several areas of preventative care that these types of plans will cover.
-If you decide to add routine care to your pet insurance, make sure you take advantage of these areas:
+If you decide to add routine care for pets to your pet insurance, make sure you take advantage of these areas:

 It may seem like an unnecessary expense to have your pet’s teeth regularly cleaned, especially if you’re careful about the food and treats that you feed her.
 However, the removal of plaque and tartar from your pet’s teeth can keep her health up.
 Additionally, dental cleanings allow the veterinarian to detect potential gum diseases.
 Since teeth cleanings are covered by your wellness plan, schedule your dog or cat an appointment so you can prevent serious problems when they’re older.